-The panel is supplied with a plastic detachable lid, a plastic back box, a Main Control PCB and a Power Supply PCB.
+The panel is supplied with a hinged metal lid, metal back box and four separate PCBs (a Main Control PCB, a Power Supply PCB, a Switch & Indicator PCB and an LCD PCB.
 Space is available inside the panel for the rated capacity of VRSLA backup batteries and an optional Network Communication Card.

 The panel must be sited internally in an area that is not subject to conditions that are likely to affect its performance, e.g. damp, salt-air, water ingress, extremes of temperature, physical abuse, near sources of electromagnetic interference, such as high current machines, welding equipment, radio transmitters, etc. See Page 36 for more details.

 It should be sited at a height where it is easily accessible and in a prominent position within the building.
 Ideally, its front panel indicators should be at eye level.